antropova/converter-cli/README.md

 #### `PlaylisterCLI`

 This class should be the primary interface for the command line application.
 Upon initialization, the PlaylisterCLI should parse the main data in `data/db` (with the help of your `LibraryParser` class).
 It should allow the user to browse the music and play music.
-A basic version is included in the `playlister-cli` branch, which should be familiar to you having already built it!
+We already have a basic version coded, and it should be familiar to you having already built something like it!

 ###